autowarefoundation/autoware-documentation/docs/how-to-guides/eagleye-integration-guide.md

 https://github.com/MapIV/eagleye/blob/autoware-main/eagleye_util/fix2pose/launch/fix2pose.xml

-### Autoware Setting for eagleye
+### Autoware Setting for Eagleye

-Please refer to the following PR when introducing eagleye to your autoware.
+Please refer to the following PR when introducing agleye to your autoware.

 https://github.com/autowarefoundation/autoware/pull/3261

 ### Usage of eagleye in autoware

-Eagleye has a function for position estimation as pose_estimator and a function for twist correction as twist_estimator.
+eagleye has a function for position estimation as pose_estimator and a function for twist correction as twist_estimator.

 #### eagleye as pose_estimator